You've heard of bad Photoshop jobs. But this story is about a bad Photo Shop job.

 In the interest of full disclosure, I really don't like Walmart to begin with.
 And it's not because I don't enjoy seeing entire families sporting mullets and confederate flag T-shirts, or shoeless children in diapers riding a bike through the store.
 Mostly it's because being able to save $2 on Tupperware will never really justify the social cost of this big-box, cheap crap made in China, human-rights violating, poverty-inducing behemoth.

 What can I say?
 Having a conscious can be expensive.

 I'm sure the people at our local store are lovely, but I can't support a business that boasts $17 billion in annual profits, yet pays the vast majority of its employees so little they fall below the federal poverty line, making taxpayers pick up the tab for its workers who cannot afford healthcare, food, housing and other necessities.
 Then, of course, there's Walmart's endless list of international human rights and environmental violations.
 And I'm also bugged the Walton family (heirs to the Walmart throne) is reportedly worth over $115 billion yet donates only about 2 percent of its net worth to charity.

 But for all of the ethical reasons I avoid Walmart, it's never been because I fear they think of themselves as the morality police or are pushing some extreme conservative agenda I don't want to be part of.
-At the very least, they've always had that going for them.
-But one local woman disagrees and says that's exactly what happened to her.

 It all started when Park City mom, Erin Ruzek, decided to create a family photo wall in her home, featuring her family in different chapters of life.
 On the wall, Erin hung a photo of her pregnant belly from several years ago, when she was expecting her first child, Becker.